AherRahul/portfolio-v1/content/courses/02-frontend-system-design.md

         is_on_youtube: false
         _path: frontend-system-design-1-3
       - id: 4
-        topic_name: Why GraphQL over Rest APIs
+        topic_name: Why GraphQL over Rest API
         sub_topic: Networking
         publish_date: 2025-03-04
         description: >
           Many companies today use GraphQL.
 In this blog, we’ll explore what GraphQL is, its benefits, and why it’s so popular.
 Suppose your app needs information about continents, countries, and languages.
-If you’re using REST APIs, you’ll likely call multiple APIs to fetch this data and then organize it for your frontend.
+If you’re using REST API, you’ll likely call multiple API to fetch this data and then organize it for your frontend.
 Be patient—it’s not an Instagram Reel, but for serious learners, it’ll be worth the read.
         topics:
           - nodejs
           - javascript